iiKurt/OS-Template/README.md

 ## What is this?
 This is an extremely basic "operating system" boilerplate.
 Expand upon it to build your own operating system, without all the hassle of setting up a compiler, directory structure, makefile etc.

-The OS is designed to be modern: It utilised UEFI and builds for x86_64.
+The OS is designed to be modern: It utilises UEFI and builds for x86_64.

 ## Notes
 While this code is in the public domain, some components have been "borrowed" from other sources.
 This means other license conditions may apply.
 Most notably: